adrianhelvik/bind/README.md

 # @adrianhelvik/bind

 This is an ES6 only observable library.
-It is havily inspired by mobx, but has a few key differences.
+It is havily inspired by Mobx, but has a few key differences.
+Its api does not use decorators and just like the latest version of Mobx, it uses non-polyfillable Proxies.

 ## Usage example